zkemail/noir-jwt/README.md

 ## Limitation

 Base64 does not support variable length in put now.
-Due to this you need to specify a `PAYLOAD_RANGE` when calling `validate_key_value` which should always contain valid base64 characters of the payload (no padding characters).
+Due to this you need to specify a `PAYLOAD_RANGE` when calling `assert_claim` which should always contain valid base64 characters of the payload (no padding characters).
 This makes it difficult to verify key/value if they are the last key in the payload - as you might not know the exact length of the payload in advance.
 This will be fixed in a future release.